daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Re-write process_data.py based on discussion with Tulasi (see his dummy script)
-    - compute_stats()
-    - Just use 1/e
-    - Feed b_v (Alfven), zp, zm into function, as well as vp and ve and b
-3. Run on 12h, 8h, 4h, for full dataset again; commit these files
+3. With updated concise funcs, run on 12h, 8h, 4h, for full dataset again; commit these files
 4. Re-run figures to confirm similarity
 6. Publish new version of repo, note no changes to results from v2 which was used and cited for the paper